grafana/plugin-tools/docusaurus/docs/introduction/backend.md

 A backend plugin can collect and return runtime, process, and custom metrics using the text-based Prometheus [exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 If you're using the [Grafana Plugin SDK for Go](./grafana-plugin-sdk-for-go.md) to implement your backend plugin, then the [Prometheus instrumentation library for Go applications](https://github.com/prometheus/client_golang) is built-in.
 This SDK gives you Go runtime metrics and process metrics out of the box.
 To add custom metrics to instrument your backend plugin, refer to [Pull metrics from Grafana backend plugin into Prometheus](https://grafana.com/docs/grafana/latest/setup-grafana/set-up-grafana-monitoring/#pull-metrics-from-grafana-backend-plugin-into-prometheus).

-The Grafana HTTP API offers an endpoint (`/api/plugins/<plugin id>/metrics`) that allows you to configure a Prometheus instance to scrape the metrics.

 ### Streaming

 The streaming capability allows a backend plugin to handle data source queries that are streaming.
 For more information, refer to an example for a [streaming data source plugin](https://github.com/grafana/grafana-plugin-examples/tree/main/examples/datasource-streaming-backend-websocket).